isomerpages/moe-bedokgreenpri/pages/Announcements.md

 description: ""
 ---
 **<u>BGPS E-Open House 2023</u>**<br>
+Bedok Green Primary School will be closed on 9 June 2023 (Friday) from 12 p.m. for an external staff activity.
+For any urgent matters, please call us at 9822 3145.
+Thank you.

+**<u>BGPS E-Open House 2023</u>**<br>

 ![](/images/bgps%20e-open%20house%202023%20v3.png)<br>
 Are you looking for a nurturing and supportive environment for your child who will be starting Primary 1 soon? <br>